Zeta-and-Company/pydistinto/howto.md

 	- KL_Divergence: Kullback-Leibler divergence
 	- chi_square: Chi-Squared Test
 	- LLR: Log-Likelihood-Ratio test
-	- tf-idf: tf-idf weighted absolutefrequencies based measure
+	- tf-idf: tf-idf weighted absolute frequencies based measure

 ## When using pydistinto for research, how can it be references?